Mvgnu/smplat/docs/05-authentication.md

 - Logging minimized on PII; sensitive fields encrypted at rest (e.g., using pgcrypto or application-layer encryption).

 ## Implementation Tasks
-1. Configure Auth.js with Prisma adapter, Argon2, and session encryption keys.
+1. Configure Auth.js with the REST adapter, Argon2, and session encryption keys.
 2. Implement sign-up and verification flows with transactional emails.
 3. Build MFA enrollment and enforcement screens within client portal.
 4. Create admin UI for role management and audit trail of changes.